sarahhlivingston/Multivariate_TxS_Anemone/README.md

 This study is exploratory and is meant to understand/establish stress response mechanisms in this study system.
 Using these measures, I want to understand how each of these variables are modified in response to either or both of these stressors.

 ## Data description:
-The updated datafile, "TxS_final.csv" contains all the data that has been collected so far in this project (this seems to be better practice).
+The updated datafile, "TxS_final.csv" contains all the data that has been collected so far in this project.

 This file includes columns on the acclimation and test conditions for each data point - acclimation temperature ('AT') in degrees Celcius, acclimation salinity ('AS'), in parts per thousand (ppt), and test temperature ('TT') in degrees Celcius.